drone-ah/wordsonsand/blog/content/posts/golang/inscribe.md

 }
 ```

-The frontmatter is pretty well maintained through updates now.
-However, it only
+This preserves frontmatter formatting well - but it only handles flat YAML.
-really supports flat yaml.
-If we need maps etc. we need a tweak.
+Nested maps require a bit more work.

 ## Supporting maps etc. as values